mariofan235/Odyssey_Maker/README.md

 * Left/Right to run (accelerates automatically)
 * X to Jump
-* Z to throw Cappy
+* Z to throw Cappy - press up and down quickly to change directions
 * Down to Crouch
 * Up to look upward
 * C to Spin Jump